Robinlovelace/osm-cycle/cy-uptake/cyChange.md

 0.8% points.

-With London removed, the influence of $\Delta pCar$ dropped substantially although it was still highly statistically signficant in the expected direction.
+With London removed, the influence of $\Delta pCar$ dropped substantially although it was still highly statistically significant in the expected direction.
 The impacts of the other additional variables were statistically insignificant.

 ## The final model